 There are a variety of options available for on-campus living for current students, including traditional halls and apartment-style living.
 Students are able to choose their living arrangements from year to year by participating in the housing lottery.
 Our upper division residential students can apply for a housing option that best fits their lifestyle and preferences while in a great setting and atmosphere!

 There are 15 traditional residence halls on the campus as well as three areas for apartment-style living.
 The residence halls on-campus each have a Resident Assistant assigned to a particular building, wing or area.

 First-year students reside in traditional residence halls on the campus.
 Students gain the unique ability to share in these "living-learning" communities together as a first year class at Saint Anselm College.
-First year males reside in Dominic Hall.
+First year males reside in either Dominic Hall or Baroody Hall.
 First year females reside in Joan of Arc Hall, Alumni Hall, or Baroody Hall.